Memo To: Supply-Side Students

 Re: The Responsibilities of Empire

 It was not long after I wrote The Way the World Works, in 1977, that I began thinking about an American imperium.
 My old supply-side friends remember my serious proposal in 1978 to start a quarterly to be called The American Empire, which would compete with Foreign Affairs, then the most influential periodical on foreign affairs.
 I put the idea aside when I became involved in presidential politics and Polyconomics.
 There is still a good idea there.
-The “American Empire” essay is several thousand words and is always on the home page of “Supply-Side University.”
-Even if you have read it in the past, now is a good time to read it again and pose questions, which we may take up before this spring semester comes to an end.
-Think of the current focus on our relationship with Iraq and North Korea in this analytical framework.
-The neo-conservatives in the Bush administration continue to believe Iraq will serve as an imperial outpost, with the US military remaining as an occupying force even when an Iraqi government is elected.
-Note this article in Thursday's WSJournal http://online.wsj.com/article/0,,SB108439973419309908,00.html
+The “American Empire” essay is several thousand words.
+Here is the link to it, as it is always on the home page of “Supply-Side University.”
+Even if you have read it in the past, now is a good time to read it again and pose questions, which we may take up before this fall semester comes to an end.
+Think of the current focus on our relationship with Iraq/NK in this analytical framework.